 Making personal contributions to claim a tax deduction can be a good idea, depending on your circumstances.
 Conditions apply.
 For more information see our Claiming tax deductions for contributions fact sheet.

-There are four easy ways for you to set up a personal contribution:
+There are three easy ways for you to set up a personal contribution:

 ® Registered to BPAY Pty Ltd ABN 69 079 137 518.